-Chief Executive Officer (CEO) 2 Chairn

-Head of Finance and Strategy (CFO) Memb

-Head of Business and Project Development Memb

-Head of Power Operations Memb

-Head of Asset and Engineering Management Memb

-Head of Internal Audit Memb

-Head of Corporate Services Memb

-Head of Company Secretary Memb

-Head of Human Resources Memb

-Head of SD and Risk Management Memb

-Manao
+Chief Executive Officer (CEO)2 Chairman of the Risk Management Committee Head of Finance and Strategy (CFO) Member of the Risk Management Committee Head of Business and Project Development Member of the Risk Management Committee Head of Power Operations Member of the Risk Management Committee Head of Asset and Engineering Management Member of the Risk Management Committee Head of Internal Audit Member of the Risk Management Committee Head of Corporate Services Member of the Risk Management Committee Head of Company Secretary Member of the Risk Management Committee Head of Human Resources Member of the Risk Management Committee Head of SD and Risk Management Member and Secretary of the Risk Management Committee

 2 BPP's Chief Executive Officer shall serve as an ex officiou member of the Board of Directors according to the Practices for the Board of Directors of Banpu Power Public Company Limited B.E.
 2558, Amendment No. 3 B.E.
-2566 ver.co.th upower.co.th
+2566.